barda123/PCF_seg/README.md

  * "cine" in the Series Description
  * "4ch" in the Series Description
  * Trigger Time = 0
-This combination is likely to be a problem at some point.
+This combination is likely to be a problem at some point - the filter is specified on **line 143** of this script.

 To see options, run:
 `python predict_fat_areas.py --help` or `python predict_fat_areas.py -h`